tencentyun/intlcloud-documents/product_new/加速产品中心/内容分发网络/用户指南/统计分析/实时监控/访问监控_intl_en.md

 + 1 day < time period ≤ 31 days: The minimum time granularity can be 5 minutes, 1 hour, or 1 day.
 + Time period > 31 days: The minimum time granularity is 1 day.

->
+>!
->- The data collected at a 1-minute granularity can be queried only in the new version of the console.
-For historical data, the minimum granularity for query is 5 minutes.
+>- Currently, data query at 1-minute statistics granularity is only supported in mainland China.
+The minimum granularity for historical data query is 5 minutes.
 >- The maximum time period for query is 90 days.